 It's a new year....
 Have you packed Christmas yet?

-Here's 3 of my fav DIY Christmas storage Ideas that I've used for over 20 years!
+3 favorite DIY Christmas storage Ideas I've used for

 If you haven't packed your Christmas decor yet, don't feel bad– neither have I!
 But that's par for the course for me.
 It's still quite dark here in Alaska so we keep our Christmas trees up through January for the extra light & cheer.